 - Fines you owe for breaking the law

-In fact, Petersen said, “Some debts are dischargeable in Chapter 7 as well as Chapter 13, but only if the debtor files an adversary proceeding,” which is a sort of lawsuit within a lawsuit, challenging whether a certain liability can be discharged.
+In fact, consumer protection attorney Don Petersen said, “Some debts are dischargeable in Chapter 7 as well as Chapter 13, but only if the debtor files an adversary proceeding,” which is a sort of lawsuit within a lawsuit, challenging whether a certain liability can be discharged.

 In many student loan cases, switching to an income-driven repayment plan or applying for deferment or forbearance is a better option.
 Filing for bankruptcy can be a long and expensive process with no guarantee of success.
-Plus, it damages your credit for years to come.
+Plus, it damages your credit for years.

 You now have a general answer to the question “What can you file bankruptcy on?”
 But it’s still a good idea to check with an attorney for information on your specific situation.